-The Lofoten Aquarium is a great place to take your family, especially on a rainy day.
-This aquarium is small but features a wide variety of fish and sea creatures that live in the waters off the coast of Norway.
-They have an interactive exhibit where you can touch some of the animals and learn about their habitats.
-This is a great place to visit if you want to learn more about the local marine life and spend a couple of hours out of the rain.
+The Viking museum is a great place to take your family, especially on a rainy day.
+This museum is small but features a wide variety of exhibits and artifacts from the vikings of Norway.
+This is a great place to visit if you want to learn more about the cultural history of the vikings and spend a couple of hours out of the rain.

 Take a Whale Watching Tour

-The waters off the coast of Lofoten are home to many different types of whales and during a whale-watching tour, you have a good chance of seeing some of these amazing creatures up close.
+The waters off the coast of Lofoten are home to many different types of whales and during our Lofoten Fjord Cruise and Fishing Tour, you have a good chance of seeing some of these amazing animals up close.
 You will also get to enjoy the beautiful scenery as you cruise along the coastline.
-This is an activity that the whole family will enjoy and one that you will never forget.
+This tour is an activity that the whole family will enjoy and one that you will never forget.

-If you want to go on a more secluded trip that will last your family over several days all along the Norwegian coast, the Northern Lights and Orcas Tour is the way to go.
+If you want to go on a more secluded trip that will last your family over several days all along the Norwegian coast, the Lofoten Highlights Tour and Arctic Circle Tour are the way to go.
 For winter sailing, the best whale watching tour in Tromsø is the Northern Lights and Orcas Tour.

 Norway is an amazing place to visit with your family and there is so much to see and do.
 These are just a few ideas we hope will help you get with your trip planning to this amazing country.